protocol-1903/default-settings/README.md

 - Mod support: allow 'alt' versions of the same entity to use the same settings, for when a mod uses scripts to replace virtually the same entity
 - Manager GUI to show the current settings, and allowing you to change them.

+Requested by and thumbnail created by JigSaW on Discord.

 If you have a mod idea, let me know and I can look into it.